-For example, if you currently own two investment properties and in five years’ time you want to own five (see my video about how many properties you need).
-This means you need to buy three more properties in five years; hence your five-year plan should spell out just how you will achieve that, and if this is not feasible then how do you adjust the plan, or get advice on what you need to do to make it happen.
+So For example, you currently own two investment properties and in five years’ time you want to own five (see my video about how many properties you need).
+This means you need to buy three more properties in five years; so your five-year plan should map out just how you’re going to achieve that, and if for some reason this is not feasible then how do you adjust the plan, or get advice on what you need to do to make it happen.

-There are many factors that will influence your five-year plan, and they can loosely be grouped under three headings: finance, family and lifestyle.
+There are many factors out there that will influence your investment plan, and let’s loosely group them under three headings: finance, family and lifestyle.

 ‘Finance’ considerations includes things like interest rate changes, loan refinances, rent increases, your income fluctuating, and your ability to get loans approved when you need them.
-If you’re buying property during this time then the really important consideration here is serviceability.
+If you’re buying property during this time then the really important consideration here is serviceability (watch this video).
 Rents are likely to rise a little each year, which will offset some increases in interest rates, but rates could easily scale up by 2-3% higher in a few years’ time.

-- Do you and your partner if you have one) have steady jobs / income?
+- Do you (and your partner if you have one) have steady jobs / income?

-- How much do you have in savings or buffers for any unseen events or emergencies?
+- How much do you have in savings or buffers for any unforseen events or emergencies?